-- Brachycephalic upper airway syndrome, caused by skull shape, results in breathing difficulties.
+- Brachycephalic airway obstructive syndrome (BOAS) , caused by skull shape, results in breathing difficulties.

 - The Shar Pei’s wrinkles have been found to be linked to Shar Pei fever (autoimmune inflammatory condition – widespread – recurring fever accompanied by aching and swollen joints – one in five dogs go on to develop Amyloidosis – affecting kidneys and liver – chronic inflammation – sometimes fatal)

-- Hip dysplasia (abnormality of the hip joints causing pain and disability): breed mean score 17 (parents should be lower)
+- Hip dysplasia: breed 5 year mean score 11 (parents should be lower)

 - The Shar Pei is one of the 15 high profile breeds designated by the Kennel Club as requiring particular monitoring by reason of visible conditions which may cause health and welfare concerns

-- Cancer: Canine cutaneous histiocytoma; mast cell tumour
+- Cancer: canine cutaneous histiocytoma; mast cell tumour; and others